-These threads are defined with the following DB2ENTRY parameters:
+Unprotected entry threads are defined with the following DB2ENTRY parameters: PROTECTNUM(0), THREADLIMIT(0), and THREADWAIT(POOL).

-PROTECTNUM(0)

-THREADLIMIT(0)

-THREADWAIT(POOL)

-This is the recommended type of definition for transactions with low volume that do not require a fast response time.
+Unprotected entry threads are recommended for low volume transactions that do not require a fast response time.
 All transactions are forced to use pool threads.